BRG-teaching/CSD2_2022/course-material/ii.-geometry/tutorial-4.md

 <a id='GeometryClass'></a>
 # B. Geometry Class
 A geometry type can be described by data.
 We can use a **Class** as a constructor, a template, or a "blueprint" to create **Objects** of a certain geometry type.
-An **Object** is an instance of a **Class** and it shares all attributes and the behavior of the Class.
+An **Object** is an instance of a **Class** and it shares all **attributes** and the behavior of the Class.
 Classes are used frequently in Python scripting.
-A class can not only store data, but also define methods (a object-oriented programming term for functions) alongside the data that they operate on and produce.
+A class can not only store data, but also define methods (an object-oriented programming term for functions) alongside the data that they operate on and produce.

 In the following session, we will learn Python Class by creating our own **Point class**.
 Then we will use the class to create a **Point object**, which represents the point `x=0, y=1, z=1`.